Boomer-Sooner-PC/Discord-Bot-Template/README.md

 - Then choose your main server that can be easily accessed using '{prefix}status'
 - Copy the Client ID from the application page then past it into the field on [this site](https://discordapi.com/permissions.html) and get your bot invite link
 - Invite your bot using the link
+- There are other things you can edit in `config.json` if you want.
 - Save the `config.json` file

 # Activation